Nykster/MobiquityQACodeChallenge/README.md

 Test results are deployed to Collection: [Test Reports](https://reports.cucumber.io/report-collections/a7f2e211-29d4-48cf-8951-2450aeb76b15)

-To add new reports add following environmental variable to chosen IDE (Eclipse for this project):
+To add reports to Collection, add following environmental variable to chosen IDE (Eclipse for this project):

 Run->Run Configuration->click Environment tab then add following and apply:

 CUCUMBER_PUBLISH_TOKEN: 057f9549-243f-474f-ac90-2c272f3e09cf

-Reports will now be available in above collection
+Reports will now be accessible in above collection.